JNDI Swiftlet

 <environment-property name="java.naming.security.principal" value="cn=admin,dc=example,dc=com"/>

-<environment-property name="java.naming.security.credentials" value="secret"/>
+<environment-property name="java.naming.security.credentials" value="password"/>

 </environment-properties>